 Ross Jones is an investigative reporter whose work has exposed corruption and waste at all levels of government, sent public officials to prison and into hiding and spurred multiple FBI investigations.

+His investigatiions have garnered local, regional and national awards including the duPont-Columbia Award, regarded as broadcast journalism's highest honor.
 He is a graduate of Michigan State University, where he earned a degree in journalism.

 Most of Ross's stories begin with a tip.
 Contact him at

 or call him directly at (248) 827-9466.